Certificate IV in Automotive Mechanical Diagnosis

 Course Description

-This qualification reflects the role of individuals who carry out advanced diagnostic tasks within the automotive retail, service, and repair industry.
+This qualification reflects the role of individuals who perform advanced diagnostic tasks in the automotive retail, service and repair industry.

 Pre-requisite requirements